As Democrats take control of House, standoff with Republican president over border wall funding shows no sign of ending.

 Other federal agencies were also hobbled, including the Justice Department, Commerce Department and departments of Agriculture, Labor, Interior and Treasury.

 The partial shutdown also is straining the country’s immigration system, worsening backlogs in courts and complicating hiring for employers.
+More than 800,000 federal workers are affected.

 In a December 11 meeting with Pelosi and Democratic Senate Leader Chuck Schumer, Trump said he would be “proud” to shut the government over the security issue and would not blame Democrats.
 He has since said they are responsible.